David Byrne: 1990–2010

-In April 2008, Byrne took part in the Paul Simon retrospective concert series at BAM performing "You Can Call Me Al" and "I Know What I Know" from Simon's Graceland album.
+In April 2008, Byrne took part in the Paul Simon retrospective concert series at Brooklyn Academy of Music (BAM) performing "You Can Call Me Al" and "I Know What I Know" from Simon's seventh solo studio album Graceland (1986).
 Later that year, Byrne and his production team turned the Battery Maritime Building, a 99-year-old ferry terminal in Manhattan, into a playable musical instrument.
-The structure was connected electronically to a pipe organ and made playable for a piece called "Playing the Building".
-This project was previously installed in Stockholm in 2005, and later at the London Roundhouse in 2009.
+The structure was connected electronically to a pipe organ and made playable for a piece called Playing the Building.
+This project was previously installed in Stockholm, Sweden, in 2005, and later at the Roundhouse in London in 2009.
 Byrne says that the point of the project was to allow people to experience art first hand, by creating music with the organ, rather than simply looking at it.
 Also in 2008, he collaborated with the Brighton Port Authority, composing the music and singing the lyrics for "Toe Jam".

-Byrne is featured on the tracks "Money" and "The People Tree", on N.A.S.A.'s 2009 album The Spirit of Apollo.
+Byrne is featured on the tracks "Money" and "The People Tree", on N.A.S.A.'s debut and sole studio album The Spirit of Apollo (2009).
 In 2009, he also appeared on HIV/AIDS charity album Dark Was the Night for Red Hot Organization.
-He collaborated with Dirty Projectors on the song "Knotty Pine".
-In the same year, Byrne performed at the Bonnaroo Music Festival in Manchester, Tennessee.
-He also was a signator of a letter protesting the decision of the Toronto International Film Festival to choose Tel Aviv as the subject of its inaugural City-to-City Spotlight strand.
+He collaborated with indie rock band Dirty Projectors on their song "Knotty Pine".
+In the same year, Byrne performed at Bonnaroo in Manchester, Tennessee.
+He also was a signator of a letter protesting the decision of the Toronto International Film Festival to choose Tel Aviv, Israel as the subject of its inaugural City-to-City Spotlight strand.